Home + About me + E-mail me + All my cars

 June 2005.
 It's not fixed, the clutch still squeaks.
 The MoT passed for the seventh time, at the same Nationwide Autocentre, with a service it was 149GBP this year.
 They sprayed some silicone around the clutch actuation mechanism.
 Now at 144000km; not many miles this year, only about 5000km.
 At next use, there was oil on the garage floor, leaking aound the oil filter; re-fitted at another branch of Nationwide, and seems OK now.

 October 2005.
 Now 147000km and the driver's side door mirror has seized.
 It's a simple thing, the sort that you have to open the window to adjust, and it just won't move.
-The small Fiat has changed from a Seicento to a Panda.
+The small Fiat has changed from a Seicento to a diesel Panda.

 Things change, it's now February 2006 and for various reasons the MX-5 stayed in the garage for 3 months, almost forgotten.
 But when asked to go again, it started first time, all it needed was some air in the tyres.